benjipt/bitcorn-app/README.md

 - [Technologies](#technologies)
 - [Changelog](#changelog)

+## UPDATE

+As of 10.15.24, this project has been temporarily suspended as a cost savings measure.
+I have plans to deploy the backend service supporting this project to Vercel at a later date.
+In the meantime, feel free to review the code for this project or it's backend service [bitcorn-chain](https://github.com/benjipt/bitcorn-chain).

 ## General info

 React wallet client for a fictional cryptocurrency called Bitcorn.
 Built with React, Redux, Typescript, Bootstrap, D3 (Recharts), & Vite.
 Read about the backend service: [bitcorn-chain](https://github.com/benjipt/bitcorn-chain).